aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Notable methods/Follow.md

 ## DoFollow

 DoFollow is a private method that houses the default logic of a typical follow that entities will use most of the time.
-It applies unless the game's overridefollower is enabled, `overridefollow` is true, the entity is `dead` or `iskill`.
+It applies unless the game's `overridefollower` is enabled, `overridefollow` is true, the entity is `dead` or `iskill`.

 From there, unless there's a `springcooldown` and `jumpcooldown` is above 15.0, the `rigid` velocity is set to to the current one in x/z and in y to the clamp of the current one from -20.0 to `jumpheight`.
-After, [EntityControl Methods > FaceTowards](../EntityControl%20Methods.md#facetowards) is called with the `following` position.
+After, [FaceTowards](../EntityControl%20Methods.md#facetowards) is called with the `following` position.
 The rest of the method only happens every 2 frames so if we're in an odd frame, this is done.

 If we aren't however, this is where the actual follow management is handled.